-By using YouTube, you can provide the quality of education that is not reachable by the traditional method.
+By using YouTube, you can provide a quality of education that is not reachable by the traditional method.
 With this video internet service, there are no chairs, boards, and classrooms needed to learn anything but a reliable internet connection and a computer.

 Because your students give much more attention to the videos than those in the traditional teaching environment – it also helps you level your lessons in an interesting, comfortable and easy way.

 Think of videos that can capture the attention of your students.
-Not only you have to be careful about the type of broadcasting, but you also have to be very selective in the quality and the source of information.
+Not only do you have to be careful about the type of broadcasting, but you also have to be very selective in the quality and the source of information.

-Best YouTube Channels for Teachers
+The 10 Best YouTube Channels for Teachers

 Let’s take a look at some of the best YouTube learning channels.
 Actually, I found them among the top mediums many educators have been using to improve their knowledge and make learning fun.